MeeFoundation/mee4android/README.md

 * End user is an entity for whom identity info is requested.
 * Holder is an entity that receives credentials and has control over them to present them to the RP.

-In our case, the RPs are Mee-compatible partner websites (such as https://mee.foundation).
+In our case, the RPs are partner websites (such as [mee.foundation](https://mee.foundation)).
 Holder is the Mee Smartwallet app.

-When the user clicks "Connect with Mee" on a Mee-compatible partner website, OIDC Request data is passed to the Mee Smartwallet app and a user interface generated, requesting the data claims required.
+When the user clicks "Connect with Mee" on a partner website, OIDC Request data is passed to the Mee Smartwallet app and a user interface generated, requesting the data claims required.

 When the user approves the requested data to be shared, the Mee Smartwallet generates an [OIDC Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse), encrypts and signs the data and then passes it back to the Relying Party.